CA-TCN: A Causal-Anticausal Temporal Convolutional Network for Direct Auditory Attention Decoding: Materials and Methods

 SS models consider data from the evaluated subject during training.
 In a real use case, SS training would require a data collection process from the specific user.
 Conversely, SI models implement a leave-one-subject-out (LOSO) validation, in which no information from the evaluated subject is included during training.
 This approach reproduce a ready-to-use device scenario, capturing all its associated benefits.
 However, under the SI validation scheme, different trials may contain identical auditory stimuli, potentially leading to audio leakage between the training and test sets.
 To avoid it, a trial-level inspection was performed, where any training trials sharing the same attended audio track with trials in the test set were excluded from the training data.

 For linear models, the same 8-fold trial-based validation scheme described above is followed.
-As discussed in Section \ref{sec:aad_algorithms_review}, linear approaches require the selection of specific hyperparameters, i.e., $\lambda$ in Ridge regression and $J$ in CCA.
+As discussed in Section \ref{sec:aad_algorithms_review}, linear approaches require the selection of specific hyperparameters, including the regularization parameter $\lambda$ in Ridge regression and the number of components $J$ in CCA.
 To this end, a 5-fold inner trial-based validation was performed to determine the optimal values of these hyperparameters.